ah-jr/TAcrylicForm/README.md

-# TAcrylicForm
+# Acrylic Components
 This is a set of Delphi components adapted to use Window's Acrylic material.

 The TAcrylicForm comes totally blank, with redrawn minimize/maximize/close buttons.
-It's resizable by default, and you can change the following properties:
+It's resizable by default, and you can change properties like:
 - Color
 - BlurAmount
 - Resizable